For an accessible version or to translate, visit:

 • Body checking can generate the same type of detailed- focused thoughts, which can often be negative (dependent on thinking styles – to be explored in next session).

-• Explain this phenomena to your child to give them a greater understanding of the negative impacts of body checking and the way in which it can fuel critical thoughts.
+• Explain this phenomenon to your child to give them a greater understanding of the negative impacts of body checking and the way in which it can fuel critical thoughts.

 Resist body checking and replace with behaviour